-Working with clients, Lodestone will either establish a new incident response plan or refine an existing one.
-In some cases, a client may have a plan in place that doesn’t “map” to their specific needs and vulnerabilities while at other times they may have a great plan in place but fail to operationalize it effectively.
+When working with a client, Lodestone will either establish a new incident response plan or refine an existing one.
+In some cases, a client may have a plan in place that doesn’t “map” to their specific needs and vulnerabilities, while at other times they may have a great plan in place but fail to operationalize it effectively.
 At Lodestone, we follow a detailed process to evaluate existing capabilities and tailor a plan for each and every client.

-- Evaluate technology in place to generate electronic evidence
+- Evaluating technology in place to generate electronic evidence

-- Determine effectiveness of the incident response processes
+- Determining effectiveness of the incident response processes

 - Assemble guidelines to address the incident response, from pre-incident preparation through remediation

-- Identify so ware, hardware and scripts to be developed or acquired
+- Identify software, hardware and scripts to be developed or acquired

 - Conduct new process effectiveness testing

-- Educate participants on approach to various incidents
+- Educate participants on approaches to various incidents

 - Institute tracking and reporting mechanisms